abhinayauppari24/Calculator/README.md

 Any IDE like Eclipse, IntelliJ IDEA, or VS Code (or run via terminal)
 2️⃣ Clone the Repository
 3️⃣ Compile & Run the Program
--Using Terminal
+- Using Terminal
 javac MyCalculator.java
 java MyCalculator
--Using an IDE
+- Using an IDE
 Open the project in Eclipse, IntelliJ, or VS Code
 Run the MyCalculator.java file
 ## Technologies Used